Nicola1971/PageCacheManager/README.md

 # PageCacheManager
- Customize EVO cache deletion and manage cache files efficiently across documents.
+ Customize Evolution CMS cache deletion and manage cache files efficiently across documents.

+## Warning:
+This version currently only works with EVO 1.4x.
+It will be updated for EVO 3.x in the future.